-Juncker plans 'geopolitical' Balkans tour
+Juncker to go on 'geopolitical' Balkans tour

 Four other EU members - Cyprus, Greece, Romania, and Slovakia - also do not recognise Kosovo.

-But they have not rallied round Spain at this stage, while EU diplomats played down the importance of Spain's lone intervention.
+But they have not rallied round Spain at this stage, while EU diplomats played down the importance of Madrid's lone intervention.

-Athens came the closest to backing Madrid.
+Greece came the closest to backing Spain.

-"Greece supports the European perspective of the whole Western Balkan region, as stated in the Thessaloniki Agenda", a Greek diplomat told EUobserver.
+"Athens supports the European perspective of the whole Western Balkan region, as stated in the Thessaloniki Agenda", a Greek diplomat told EUobserver.

-The agenda, an old EU policy, was adopted at an EU summit before Kosovo had declared independence in 2007, with Greece adding that "the principle of unanimity must be ensured regarding any change in the participation at these meetings".
+The agenda, an old EU policy, was adopted at a special EU summit before Kosovo had declared independence in 2007, with Greece adding that "the principle of unanimity must be ensured regarding any change in the participation at these meetings".

-Other sources said EU Council chief Donald Tusk might have to draft an artful invitation letter and conclusions for the Sofia summit, so as not to mention "states" or "heads of states" with regard to Kosovo, in order to keep Spain happy.
+Other sources said EU Council chief Donald Tusk would have to compose an artful invitation letter and conclusions for the Sofia summit, which did not mention "states" or "heads of states" with regard to Kosovo, in order to keep Madrid happy.

 But a diplomat from a central European EU state said: "We take this Spanish document as one of [just] many contributions to the discussion".